ElektraInitiative/libelektra/doc/TESTING.md

     cppcheck-htmlreport --file=cppcheck_result.xml --report-dir=cppcheck_report --source-dir=.

-Now you can view the html report by opening `index.html` in the specified foder to get an overview of the issues found in the whole project.
+Now you can view the html report by opening `index.html` in the specified folder to get an overview of the issues found in the whole project.

 #### scan-build